phodal/autodev-lotus/ai-core/README.md

 # AI Core Module

 The `ai-core` module provides a unified interface for integrating multiple LLM (Large Language Model) providers into the Lotus Chat application.
-It uses the Koog framework to support various AI providers.
+It uses the LangChain4j framework to support various AI providers.

 ## Supported LLM Providers